-Ever since the peasants were forced to return to old family-based farming system in the 1980s, the community spirit once again lost; everywhere in China, the hydraulic projects established during the commune era are left without proper maintenance.
-Finally a rock falling from the top of the cliff blocked the Badong canal in the half way and the villages in the Dragon King Valley were once again denied the access to the freshwater.
+Ever since the peasants were forced to return to the old family-based farming system in the 1980s, the community spirit was once again lost; everywhere in China, the hydraulic projects established during the commune era are left without proper maintenance.
+Finally, a rock falling from the top of the cliff blocked the Badong canal halfway and the villages in the Dragon King Valley were once again denied access to the freshwater.

-This is a song of 1960s praising the peasant organisation the People’s Commune:
+This is a song from the 1960s praising the peasant organization the People’s Commune:

 The People’s Commune Is Like A Vine